Santos Passos Church: Structure

-The church is located 571 m above sea level and has a longitudinal floor plan comprising a single nave with concave angles, a rectangular chancel and is set in a northeast-southeast direction.
-The church features distinct roof styles for its various sections, the nave and chancel are topped with gable roofs, which provide a traditional peaked appearance, while the side chapel and sacristy are covered with hipped roofs.
+The church has a longitudinal floor plan comprising a single nave with concave angles, a rectangular chancel and is set in a northeast–southeast direction.
+The church features distinct roof styles for its various sections.
+The nave and chancel are topped with gable roofs, which provide a traditional peaked appearance, while the side chapel and sacristy are covered with hipped roofs.

 Adding to the body of the church, a side chapel and sacristy are located to the southwest.
 Facing northeast, the undulating main façade is convex and covered in blue and white azulejos.
-The curves do not impact the internal spatiality of the church, since the division between the vestibule and the nave is very sharp.
+According to the author Jorge Henrique Pais da Silva, the curves do not impact the internal spatiality of the church, since the division between the vestibule and the nave is very sharp.
 Its façade also contains a portal, a bay window and two narrow windows crowned by a tympanum with a clock, topped by a cross and flanked by two statues on each side.

 On a slightly recessed level, there are two slender bell towers topped by pyramidal corbels.
-It stands on a terrace, served by a staircase with several flights and a balustrade with pinnacles, flanked by pedestals with statues.
+The church stands on a terrace, served by a staircase with several flights and a balustrade with pinnacles, flanked by pedestals with statues.

 Inside, the church is filled with fourteen mother-of-pearl framed paintings depicting the Way of the Cross in polychrome 18th century French engravings.
 There is also a processional flag painted by the Swiss artist Auguste Roquemont.
 The altarpiece and the dais were made by the master carver José António da Cunha.
 The two sculptures flanking the main staircase represent James the Great and Saint Bartholomew.

+The church is located 571 m above sea level.

-It was described by architectural specialist Joaquim Jaime Ferreira-Alves as being a church with "a nave with concave curves at the corners and a slight convex curve on the façade" with "serious, simple and plain ornaments".
+The building was described by architectural specialist Joaquim Jaime Ferreira-Alves as being a church with "a nave with concave curves at the corners and a slight convex curve on the façade" with "serious, simple and plain ornaments".